chriskevin/chrisunleashed/_posts/2018-08-31-mastering-git.md

 **When should I merge and rebase?**

-Derek Gourlay explains this well [Git - When to Merge vs. When to Rebase - Derek Gourlay](https://www.derekgourlay.com/blog/git-when-to-merge-vs-when-to-rebase/)
+Use rebase to get changes from the top of the hierarchy and merge when you want to move your changes back to the top.
+By rebasing into your feature branch you can avoid unnecessary merge commits.
+And when your branch is synched with the branch that you want to merge into then a fast-forward merge is done, which does not produce merge commits either.
+Derek Gourlay explains all of this in more detail [Git - When to Merge vs. When to Rebase - Derek Gourlay](https://www.derekgourlay.com/blog/git-when-to-merge-vs-when-to-rebase/)

+**When is it appropriate to squash my commits?**

+If you have WIP commits or small fixes like misspelling etc. then it is a good idea to squash them together to form one commit.
+But as stated earlier about keeping commits clean it is important that each commit still has a clear intent.
+If squashing produces a single commit that is still understandable without an elaborate description, then by all means squash.
+Steven Schwenke elaborates more on this in [Git: To Squash or Not to Squash? - Steven Schwenke](https://dzone.com/articles/git-to-squash-or-not-to-squash).

 [//]: # (**When should I use cherry-pick?**)